hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-VPN.md

 ## Mac OS VPN client management

+- run `sudo ./bin/vpn_mac_connect.sh` to create vpn and to connect to it.
-- run `sudo ./generated/vpn_mac_connect.sh` to create vpn and to connect to it.
+- run `sudo ./bin/vpn_mac_connect_with_keepalive` to create vpn and to connect to it, and periodically check it.

 ![vpn mac connect](./README-VPN/vpn_mac_connect.gif)